SeoulTech/stream-collab/README.md

 We may have an app/website review time.

-Ready this if you are thirsty for more:
+Read this if you are thirsty for more:
 ------------------
 <a href="http://disciplinedentrepreneurship.com">Disciplined entrepreneurship: 24 steps to a successful startup</a>.
 Bill Aulet.
 Wiley.